 If you are facing a divorce, you have many pressing concerns, and one of them is bound to focus on how long the divorce process itself is going to take.
 When you’re going through a difficult time, it’s only natural to want it to end sooner rather than later, but it’s also obviously important to negotiate divorce terms that support you and your children’s best interests.
 An experienced divorce attorney in Seattle can help you better understand the timeline that’s likely associated with your unique divorce and can help ensure that your parental and financial rights are protected throughout.

-In the State of WA, you must wait at least two months from the time you file to the time your divorce is finalized.
+In the State of Washington, you must wait at least two months from the time you file to the time your divorce is finalized.
 This means that, right out of the gate, your divorce is going to take some time.
 Most divorces encounter at least a scheduling snag or two that can extend the process beyond this minimum time requirement.
 Further, if you have divorce-related issues to resolve between the two of you, your divorce is likely to require considerably more time than the minimum two-month requirement.

 Many people think an uncontested divorce refers to a divorce in which both spouses happily agree on every issue there is to resolve during the course of their divorce, but this is far from the case.
 An uncontested divorce is simply a divorce in which you and your spouse are able to hammer out mutually acceptable compromises – by whatever means necessary – for every issue that’s pertinent to your divorce.
 You don’t have to be best friends.
 In fact, you don’t even have to be on speaking terms.
 But you will need to be amenable to negotiating – via your respective divorce attorneys – for terms that you are both willing to sign off on.